brikis98/yevgeniy-brikman-homepage/_posts/2013-09-29-the-10x-developer-is-not-myth.md

 A 10x developer will have insights and find solutions that would never occur to an average programmer; they will avoid entire categories of problems that eat up enormous amounts of time amongst average programmers.
-10 engineers writing the *wrong* code could definitely* *be out performed by a single engineer writing the *right* code.
+10 engineers writing the *wrong* code could definitely be out performed by a single engineer writing the *right* code.

-<span style="font-size: x-large; font-weight: bold;">Programming is about
+## Programming is about choices
-choices

 Consider how many decisions go into building a single software product, such as a website: what language do you use?
 What web framework(s)?
 What do you use